POSTED ON Apr 8, 2021 8:00:00 AM / by Real Property Associates

 • Follow IRS rules for reporting and filing specific documents

 This entity allows real estate investors to pass corporate income, losses, deductions, and credits through to shareholders for federal tax purposes.
-Shareholders must file the appropriate paperwork each year to allow the S Corporation to avoid double taxation on rental property income.
+However, shareholders must file the appropriate paperwork each year to allow the S Corporation to avoid double taxation on rental property income.

 If you plan to build a significant Seattle real estate portfolio with multiple shareholders, an S Corp can make more sense for your business.
 However, many investors prefer the simplicity of an LLC and the excellent protections that come with it.